-Universal Logistics Holdings, Inc. ("Universal" or the "Company"), is a holding company that owns subsidiaries engaged in providing a variety of customized transportation and logistics solutions throughout the United States, and in Mexico, Canada and Colombia.
+Universal Logistics Holdings, Inc. ("Universal" or the "Company") is a holding company whose subsidiaries provide a variety of customized transportation and logistics solutions throughout the United States and in Mexico, Canada and Colombia.
 Our operating subsidiaries provide our customers with supply chain solutions that can be scaled to meet their changing demands.
 We offer our customers a broad array of services across their entire supply chain, including truckload, brokerage, intermodal, dedicated and value-added services.
 Our customized solutions and flexible business model are designed to provide us with a highly variable cost model.